algogrit/gauravagarwalr.com/About-Me.md

 ## Python

 "My name is Gaurav Agarwal.
 In 2018, I founded a consulting and training company called AgarwalConsulting.io.
 I started working with python version 2.6 and have used python to interface with complex Raspberry Pi based projects as well as develop and deploy OpenCV based image recognition software.
 I was recently involved in creating Django based learning content for an Edtech startup based out of Bengaluru.
 Apart from being involved in the Chennai Python community, I mentor people on Python and lead workshops on it."

+## Cloud

+"My name is Gaurav Agarwal.
+In 2018, I founded a consulting and training company called CoderMana Technologies Pvt Ltd. I started with multiple clouds, starting with AWS in 2013 and have since worked with GCP and Azure as well.
+I have deployed FaaS applications and have designed data intensive applications using DataFlow, BigQuery and BigTable which were capable of ingesting at least 1L packets/second.
+From moving ML based workloads to cloud to building micro-services based cloud-native cluster, I have done it all."